themuffinator/WORR-game/README.md

-# Welcome to WOR BETA!
+# Welcome to WORR BETA!

-## What is WOR?
+## What is WORR?
-WOR is a server-side mod for [QUAKE II Remastered](https://github.com/id-Software/quake2-rerelease-dll) providing overall enhances functionality and refinements.
+WORR is a server-side mod for [QUAKE II Remastered](https://github.com/id-Software/quake2-rerelease-dll) providing overall enhances functionality and refinements.